brodieG/watcher/README.md

 A mechanism to record function state during evaluation for later analysis.
 Variable values and meta data are recorded for each ‘top-level’ call.
+Top-level calls are, roughly speaking, distinct R expressions that are visible directly in the source of the R function.

-This is package is experimental and rough around the edges, and was built with expediency rather than robustness as the guiding principle.
+This is package is experimental, rough around the edges, and not currently intended for CRAN publication.
+It has no tests, and was built with expediency rather than robustness as the guiding principle.
 The API may change completely in future iterations if there are any.
-More likely there will be no future updates to the project, except in the unlikely case it garners substantial attention.
+More likely there will be no future updates to the project, except in the unlikely case it garners substantial interest from others.

 Usage
 -----